Howdy Folks

 John Gorham

-Beginning in the late ‘80s, John started accompanying singer songwriters Lindi Smith and Lesley Schatz, playing folk festivals and ultimately touring parts of Europe and the former Soviet Union with Lesley.
+Beginning in the late ’80s, John started accompanying singer songwriters Lindi Smith and Lesley Schatz, playing folk festivals and ultimately touring parts of Europe and the former Soviet Union with Lesley.
 A stint with the folk-jazz group Nicklefinger followed.
 Later he met and began playing for Joanne Myrol.
-Friendship with the Alien Rebels, arguably one of Alberta’s best rockabilly bands, led to Uncle Thirsty (Lance Loree)’s inviting John to one of the first Rosebowl jams, hosted by Mike McDonald.
+Friendship and some gigs with with the Alien Rebels, arguably one of Alberta’s best rockabilly bands, led to Uncle Thirsty (Lance Loree)’s inviting John to one of the first Rosebowl jams, hosted by Mike McDonald.
 While not an earth-shattering epiphany, it rocked pretty hard, and John began to attend fairly regularly, often playing a mandolin-guitar duo reminiscent of the Blue Sky Boys with Mike Bunting.
 That duo was the genesis of Twang! , a popular bluegrass-swing band, which played around Alberta and Saskatchewan in the late-90’s, and recorded Six Pack.
 Latterly, the group began playing some of John’s original songs.
-In 2002 he moved off the farm and formed the John Henry band, featuring his tunes, and releasing Charmin’ Billy at the end of 2003.
+In 2002 he moved off the farm to the booming metropolis of E-town, and formed the John Henry band, featuring his tunes, and releasing Charmin’ Billy at the end of 2003.

 Some places Gorham has played